 - Coach Class

-- The article covers coach class basics for your next regional or long-distance train adventure.
+- The article covers the basics of coach class for your next regional or long-distance train adventure.

 - Overview Of Amtrak Sleeping Accommodations

-- If you are new to Amtrak Long-distance trains, this page will give you a quick overview of what you can expect and links to put you in the right direction to get the info you need.
+- If you’re new to Amtrak’s Long-distance trains, this page provides a quick overview of what to expect and offers links to help you find the information you need.

 - Viewliner Roomette

-- The Amtrak Viewliner Roomette is a cozy accommodation in Amtrak’s single-level sleeping cars, and this article will help you with the basics and a few tips.
+- The Amtrak Viewliner Roomette is a cozy accommodation in Amtrak’s single-level sleeping cars.
+This article provides the basics and offers a few helpful tips.

 - Superliner Roomettes

-- The Amtrak Superliner Roomette is a cozy accommodation in Amtrak’s bi-level sleeping cars, and this article will help you with the basics and a few tips.
+- The Amtrak Superliner Roomette is a cozy accommodation in Amtrak’s bi-level sleeping cars.
+This article provides the basics and offers a few helpful tips.

 - Amtrak Bedrooms – Superline & Viewliner

-- Find out about the bedrooms, Amtrak’s largest sleeping accommodations.
+- Discover the bedrooms, Amtrak’s largest sleeping accommodations.

-- The article covers both Veiwliner and Superliner sleeping cars.
+- The article covers both Viewliner and Superliner sleeping cars.

 - General Questions on rooms (sleeper cars)

-- An overview of Amtrak rooms and the top 21 asked questions answered.
+- An overview of Amtrak rooms and the top 21 most-asked questions answered.

-You can find Amtrak Wi-Fi on many regional and long-distance trains; this article will let you know what trains plus what you can expect.
+Amtrak Wi-Fi is available on many regional and long-distance trains.
+This article will inform you about which trains offer Wi-Fi and what you can expect from it.

 Showers on Amtrak

-Eating on Amtrak can be a fun experience, and knowing what to expect can help you plan what snacks you want or need to bring and how much money you need to set aside as you roll down the rails.
+Eating on Amtrak can be a fun experience, and knowing what to expect can help you decide what snacks to bring and how much money to set aside as you travel.

 Eating on Amtrak Long-Distance Trains